 Creating a will may seem like a complicated task, but a little planning upfront can make it easier.
 Our personal info organizer is a great tool for helping you gather the documents you’ll need to create your will.

 And there are even online will-making services that can help you quickly write your own will from the comfort of your home.
 Some other steps to consider as you get started include:

-Writing a will requires selecting beneficiaries who will inherit your belongings.
+Who do you want to have your stuff — or not have it — when you’re gone?
+A will lets you spell out these wishes.
 Make a list of everything you own that’s important to you, and specify who gets each item.
 Start with larger assets, such as your home, vehicle, boat or cabin, and continue the list until everything is assigned to a new owner.

 If you have any kids under 18, choose someone to care for them.
 This is often one of the toughest parts of creating a will because it’s a difficult scenario to imagine.
 However, it’s important that you make the decision so you know who your children will be living with.
-If you die without a will, the courts may get involved and make these important decisions for you.
+This goes for your pets, too.
+If you pass away without a will, the courts may get involved and make these important decisions for you.

 You must sign your will in the presence of two witnesses for it to be valid.
 These witnesses should not be beneficiaries under your will.
 Also, the state of Louisiana requires wills to be notarized for them to be legal.

 Once your will is finished, you can keep the original in a fireproof, waterproof place in your home, such as a safe or lockbox.
 Alternatively, your attorney can keep the original of your will.
 Give a copy of your will to your executor and let them know how to find the original.

 Your life is constantly changing.
 Marriage, a growing family and even a new home can all impact your will, so it’s important to review your will periodically to ensure that your wishes are current.

 A will not only makes transferring your money and property easier and less costly, it also offers the comfort of knowing that your wishes for the people and things that matter most to you will be honored.